Ways fashion is becoming more sustainable

 Fast fashion – in which each item is so cheap it’s essentially disposable – has proven to be one of the most disastrous retail trends for the environment.
 It’s the exact opposite of how clothing was treasured throughout most of human history – and made to last as long as possible.

-Thankfully, some companies have recently committed to resurrecting this model – and it’s the makers of hard-wearing clothes for extreme conditions who are leading the way.
+Thankfully, some companies have recently committed to resurrecting this model (4 ways fashion is becoming more sustainable)– and it’s the makers of hard-wearing clothes for extreme conditions who are leading the way.
 For example, Patagonia – the popular supplier of outdoors types everywhere – has recently partnered with Yerdle, an online reseller to create Worn Wear.
-Here, customers can buy second-hand – but professionally refurbished – clothes at a reduced cost.
+Here, customers can buy second-hand – but professionally refurbished – sustainable fashion at a reduced cost.

 This is on top of Patagonia’s Cast Iron Guarantee – which offers a repair, a replacement or a refund across their range.